Stove Up

 Naw, it’s all stove up from hittin’ that ditch.

-other spellings: stiff, sore, banged up, hurting, I’m stove up from haulin’ hay, He got stove up in that wreck, and She’s stove up with rheumatism
+variations: stiff, sore, banged up, hurting, I’m stove up from haulin’ hay, He got stove up in that wreck, She’s stove up with rheumatism

 ★ "Stove up" usually applies to people, but country folks also use it for things like trucks, tools, or buildings that got banged up. ★